 Track Mode is always disabled when you start Model S. To enable Track Mode for your current drive, shift into Park and follow these steps:

-When enabled, TRACK displays on the instrument panel above the driving speed, and a Track Mode popup appears on the map.
-The instrument panel displays a color-coded image of your Model S that provides you with important at-a-glance status information about the Battery, the motors, and the brakes.
-See Monitoring Vehicle Health.
+When enabled, TRACK displays on the instrument panel above the driving speed, and a Track Mode pane appears on the map.
+The Track Mode pane displays important at-a-glance status information about the Battery and the motors (see Monitoring Vehicle Health) and a real-time accelerometer (see G-Meter).

 - Shift into gear and GO!